Meet Mickey and Friends at the Epcot Character Spot

-If meeting the Disney Pals at the Epcot Character Spot is a priority I would look to work them into my schedule first thing in the morning or later in the day after 6 p.m. for possible lowest wait times.
-If I were in the area and had an interest in meeting them I would just pop in and check out the line.
+If meeting the Disney Pals at the Epcot Character Spot is a priority, I would work them into my schedule first thing in the morning or later in the day after 6:00 p.m.

-I try to be as respectful as possible when meeting characters as far as timing is concerned, but they aren’t a priority to me.
+I try to be as respectful as possible when meeting characters as far as timing is concerned.
+However, they aren’t a priority to me.

 I hope you’ll have an opportunity to meet pals at the Epcot Character Spot on your visit.
-Leave me a comment below and let me know who you are looking forward to meeting!
+Leave a comment below and let me know who you are looking forward to meeting!